 For example, suppose a homeowner purchased a property that was worth $150,000 only 5 years ago.
 After spending time and effort on select improvements, and thanks to choosing a home in an appreciating area, the value of the home is now $205,000.
 The homeowner can refinance and use some of that difference between the new value and the existing loan balance.

 The amount that the homeowner can get will depend on the type of loan and the borrower’s particular situation.
-Many refinances will let the borrower receive 80% of the home’s new appraised value, while others may allow up to 95%.

 The money that the borrower received will often be available without restrictions.
 The homeowner can use these funds to pay off other debt such as credit cards or student loans.
 Or the funds may be used to buy a vehicle or a boat.
 Regardless of the reason, the money can be made available and spent at the borrower’s discretion.